 Hi!
 I’m Rona, aka Ribbit, and I’m the Traveling Quilter!

 At the ripe old age of 6 months, I took my first airplane ride from Louisiana to Washington State.
 From that moment on, I was hooked.
-Over the course of my life I’ve lived in 5 different states, seen and experienced about 3/4 of the United States and been to 2 new countries, soon to be 3.
+Over the course of my life I’ve lived in 5 different states, seen and experienced nearly every state in the United States and traveled to 2 new countries, soon to be 3.
 Everything from day trips to week long vacations, road trips and overseas.
 You name it, I want to go.

 However, when I was a kid, I hated going to the fabric store.
 HATED it.
 My sister was always the seamstress.
 She would make holiday costumes and clothes of all sorts.
 The girl truly has talent.
 However, I just never got that gene.
 Sewing was so NOT my thing.